teodora-vaman/rpg-game-using-copilot/RPG Workshop.md

     }
   }

-  // Check for collisions with every obstacle. checkCollision(newX, newY) {
+  // Check collisions against obstacles. checkCollision(newX, newY) {
     for (let obs of obstacles) {
       if (this.collidesWith(obs, newX, newY)) {